GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 `~/org/bar.org` (relative to the user home directory) available through `foo` and `bar` shortcuts from Ubiquity.
 There are also three fictional headlines: "Items", "Things" and "Widgets" predefined for Ubiquity autocompletion.
-The noun-type `noun_open_headlines` also allows a user to enter an arbitrary headline name.
+The noun-type `noun_open_headlines` also allows to enter an arbitrary headline name.
 Although, in theory it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server) it in Ubiquity, this is a work for real aficionados.

+We need `getArgumentText` helper function to go around two Ubiquity parser quirks:
+- It substitutes empty arbitrary-text argument values for selection.
-NOTE: Ubiquity parser requires to specify `this` keyword if you capture selected text into a custom headline which name contains spaces (generally, if there is a selection and argument values with spaces).
+- It requires to specify special `this` keyword if there is a selection and argument values contain spaces.

+Thanks to `getArgumentText` it is possible to capture text or link (when there is no selection) under a custom headline with spaces in its name using `this` keyword.
+The process is shown at the video above.

-By default the command captures selection as plain text, but HTML-selection could be captured as org-formatted text, if the corresponding parameter is specified in the command arguments.
+By default the command captures selection as plain text, but it could be captured as org-formatted text, if the corresponding parameter is specified in the command arguments.

 Paste the following code into UbiquityWE command editor: